malnaanah/coleeg/README.md

     5- Download the labels file from the link: http://www.bbci.de/competition/iv/results/#labels

     6- Upload dataset and labels files to your google drive inside the folder "datasets"

+## How to use Coleeg
+* Open Colab notebook "file Coleeg1_App.ipynb"  from the folder "coleeg/ver1"
+* The notebook file is self explanatory and comments have been provided where necessary

 ## Team:

 Mahmoud Alnaanah (malnaanah@gmail.com)